GIGABOOST.AI

 What Are the 6 Pillars of a Modern Fundraising CRM?

-A CRM is useless if you are filling it with the wrong people.
-The best platforms today don't just store data; they rank it.
+A CRM is useless if you are filling it with the wrong people — the best platforms rank investor matches across 25 fit factors before any lead enters your pipeline.
 This is what GIGABOOST.AI's matching engine scores across 25 factors before surfacing any name.
 It evaluates:

 • Thesis Alignment: Are they investing in your specific sub-sector this month?